Sounds from Nowheresville: Singles and promotion

-The music video for the album's lead single, "Hang It Up" was uploaded to the duo's YouTube channel on 18 October 2011.
+The music video for the album's lead single, "Hang It Up", premiered on YouTube on 18 October 2011.
 "Hang It Up" was released digitally on 27 December 2011, the first song they had released since "Hands" in October 2010.
-Hang it Up experience the most commercial success in Japan peaking at number eight failing to chart in other countries, ending as a commercial failure.

 A music video for the Bag Raiders remix of "Silence" was directed by Dan Gable and filmed at Salford Lads Club in Manchester in July 2011.
 The video premiered on 21 November 2011.

 The album's second official single, "Hit Me Down Sonny", was added to the BBC Radio 1 C List on 2 May 2012.
-A four-track EP for the single was released digitally on 25 May 2012.
+A four-track EP with remixes for the single was released digitally on 25 May 2012.
 An accompanying video, consisting of live footage from a show in Paris, debuted on 3 August 2012.

 A video for "Soul Killing" was filmed on 29 June 2012.
-The duo stated on Twitter on 13 July 2012 that the video would be released soon, but this never materialised.
+On 13 July 2012, the duo stated on Twitter that they hoped the video would be released the following week, but this never materialised.

 The Ting Tings also made videos for other songs from the album.
 A video for an acoustic rendition of "Day to Day" was uploaded to their YouTube channel on 14 March 2012.
 On 13 January 2012, the duo reported via Twitter that they were filming a video for "Help" in Manchester.
 However, the video was never released.

 Critical reception

 Sounds from Nowheresville received mixed reviews from music critics.
-At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 52, based on 30 reviews, indicating "mixed or average reviews".
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 52, based on 30 reviews.
 Andy Gill of The Independent praised the album as "a masterclass in modern pop creation, pinballing from style to style without endangering their essential 'TingTingness'".
 The Daily Telegraph's Andrew Perry wrote that the album "sounds anything but laboured", concluding, "Whatever the style, White and de Martino [...] know how to knock a tune together and have delivered a pop party album thrillingly in tune with contemporary listening habits."
 Rolling Stone's Jody Rosen opined that on Sounds from Nowheresville, "the band again is at its best when White is proclaiming [...] and dissing [...] in a voice pitched somewhere between cheerleader, rapper and Tourette's sufferer."
-Allmusic editor Heather Phares, however, felt that the "scrappy pop of their first album is largely [...] replaced by a glossy eclecticism that, for better or worse, feels labored over."
+Heather Phares of AllMusic felt that the "scrappy pop of their first album is largely [...] replaced by a glossy eclecticism that, for better or worse, feels labored over."
 Phares continued, "Sounds from Nowheresville shows that the Ting Tings have more range than their debut suggested, but while it's more ambitious and crafted, it's just not as coherent as We Started Nothing."
 The A.V.
 Club's Dan Weiss commented the album is "a blast when it's on and imminently forgettable when it's not".